KeepItSimpleEasy/reporting_util/README.md

 * Send an email with the attachment to configured reciepients
 * archive the xlsx and zip file

+Everything is configurable: database config, email config, Sql_query, report file name and zip file name, path to create the file and path to archive the file and zip.
+Please check the sample.ini for more details.

 The utility uses following python libraries:

 * configparser